sgoguen/sgoguen.github.com/talks.md

 # Bio

-Steve works in the building materials industry builds eCommerce, merchandising and delivery tracking systems using a mix of object-oriented and functional components.
+Steve works in the building materials industry and builds ecommerce, merchandising and delivery tracking systems using a mix of object-oriented and functional components.
 When he's not busy, he sometimes makes very short F# screencasts on Twitter on @fsharpcasts.
 You can reach him on Twitter @sgoguen.

 ## The GoF Design Patterns in F#